Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 IEnumerable<Animal> animals = dogs;
 ```

 The above snippet compiles.
 And in fact, it is widely recognized that `IEnumerable<out T>` is covariant to allow this functionality.
-Not only is it "out-only" (we can get things out of it but not write to it), but has been marked as such using the `out` modifier, asking the compiler to verify this property to mark the interface as covariant.
+Not only is it "out-only" (we can get things out of it but not write to it), but has been marked as such using the `out` modifier, asking the compiler to verify this property to tag the interface as covariant.
 Now we can understand the full meaning of the word, applying the `IEnumerable<T>` functor to $$Type$$ associates every type with a new one, preserving the morphisms between types after the transformation.

 ## And For Completeness, Contravariance?